chiwi-yue/chiwi-yue/README.md

 - 🤔 I’m looking for help with coding
 - 💬 Ask me about 12 Rules of Life
 - 📫 How to reach me: Comment Section
-- 😄 Pronouns: DO NOT PLAY IDENTITY POLITICS!!
 - ⚡ Fun fact: ENFJ

 <!--